tapilew/payer-tiger/PRD.md

    - An error message is displayed: "Access Denied.
 This wallet address has not purchased this content."

+Additionally, TanStack Query performs resilient polling for custodial payment confirmation prior to redirecting the user to `/viewer` in the wallet-less flow.
+All request/response shapes are validated by Zod, and server-first rendering via RSC minimizes client-side complexity.

 ## **Questions**

 - **How is content paywalled for the MVP?**
-  - **Answer:** Via dynamic entries in a backend `paywall.json` file that auto-populates for development.
+  - **Answer:** Via records stored in a PostgreSQL `content` table.
+Optionally pre-seeded with development defaults.
 - **How is access secured to prevent link sharing?**
   - **Answer:** Via a signature-gated `/viewer` page that requires the user to prove ownership of the wallet that made the purchase (Sign-In with